ramchaik/hermes/README.md

 docker compose up
 ```

-Hermes is also available as a Docker image, making it even easier to deploy in any environment.
+Hermes is equipped with Docker configurations for seamless deployment across any setup.

-Please update `docker-compose.yaml` to run the docker container with different configuration for Hermes.
+To customize Hermes' deployment, modify the `docker-compose.yaml` file with your preferred settings.

 ### :sparkles: Why Hermes?